Getting Started

 • When this parameter is enabled:

-1. Translating /<source>/abc.jpg will copy <root>/public/<source>/abc.jpg to <root>/public/<target>/abc.jpg and change the document's reference path to /<target>/abc.jpg.
+1. When translating /<source>/abc.jpg, it will copy <root>/public/<source>/abc.jpg to <root>/public/<target>/abc.jpg and modify the reference path in the document to /<target>/abc.jpg.

-2. In <root>/<source>/abc.mdx, when translating the reference ./assets/xyz.jpg, it will copy <root>/<source>/assets/xyz.jpg to <root>/<target>/assets/xyz.jpg, keeping the image reference path unchanged.
+2. In <root>/<source>/abc.mdx, when translating ./assets/xyz.jpg, it will copy <root>/<source>/assets/xyz.jpg to <root>/<target>/assets/xyz.jpg, and the image reference path remains unchanged.

-3. In <root>/<source>/abc.mdx, when translating the reference ./assets/<source>/xyz.jpg, it will copy <root>/<source>/assets/<source>/xyz.jpg to <root>/<target>/assets/<target>/xyz.jpg and change the document's reference path to ./assets/<target>/xyz.jpg.
+3. In <root>/<source>/abc.mdx, when translating ./assets/<source>/xyz.jpg, it will copy <root>/<source>/assets/<source>/xyz.jpg to <root>/<target>/assets/<target>/xyz.jpg and modify the reference path in the document to ./assets/<target>/xyz.jpg.

-• If this parameter is not enabled:
+• When this parameter is not enabled:

-2. In <root>/<source>/abc.mdx, when translating the reference ./assets/<source>/xyz.jpg, if <root>/<target>/assets/<target>/xyz.jpg already exists, it will change the document's reference path to ./assets/<target>/xyz.jpg; otherwise, it will change to ../<source>/assets/<target>/xyz.jpg.
+2. In <root>/<source>/abc.mdx, when translating ./assets/<source>/xyz.jpg, if <root>/<target>/assets/<target>/xyz.jpg exists, the reference path will be changed to ./assets/<target>/xyz.jpg; otherwise, it will be changed to ../<source>/assets/<target>/xyz.jpg.

 WARNING